-On the other hand, the vast majority, more than 90% testimonies were in support of the bills, coming from a diverse group of people: Scientists, community associations, residents and former employees of the trade having witnessed destructive collecting methods, natives, non-natives, tourists, or just plain Hawaii lovers.
-What all of them have in common is the love of beauty, nature and the realization that marine wildlife is important public trust that should no longer be misused for making cheap money.
+More than 90% testimonies were in support of the bills, coming from a diverse group of people: Scientists, community associations, residents and former employees of the trade having witnessed destructive collecting methods, natives, non-natives, tourists, or just plain Hawaii lovers.
+What all of them have in common is the love of beauty, nature, and the realization that marine wildlife is important public trust that should no longer be misused for making cheap money.

 The removal of herbivores in unlimited numbers, like tangs and other surgeonfishes, is not sustainable.
 Captive breeding (spawning and raising of a species controlled by humans in a closed environment) is one opportunity to reduce the pressure on reef wildlife resulting from extraction.

 Unfortunately, pelagic spawning species like tangs and other surgeonfishes are especially hard to breed in captivity.
 Since wildlife can currently be taken for free, there is no incentive to pursue alternatives.
 Funds would have to be invested in local aquaculture to establish as successful captive breeding program.
 This would not only help to conserve our wildlife but also result in ample job opportunities.